SiloCityLabs/blog/content/post/2017/2017-12-18-phone-case-gamepad-wip.md

 ![I hate touchscreen controls](/uploads/2017/12/Screenshot_2013-12-20-09-39-43.png)

 I want to play action/platformer games on my phone.
-The straw that broke the camel&#8217;s back was &#8220;Prinny: Can I Really Be the Hero?&#8221; &#8211; I couldn&#8217;t beat a boss because my fingers kept missing the intangible touchscreen controls.
+The straw that broke the camel's back was &#8220;Prinny: Can I Really Be the Hero?&#8221; &#8211; I couldn't beat a boss because my fingers kept missing the intangible touchscreen controls.
 I want a gamepad that is compact to carry, comfortable to hold, and works with multiple phones.

 **HOW:**